-This course examines the central role of operations in both manufacturing and service enterprises.
-Topics include quality management, design of goods and services, layout, scheduling, project management, inventory management, supply chain management, and purchasing activities within the firm.
-Prerequisite: Graduate standing
+Throughout this course, students will examine the central role of operations in both manufacturing and service enterprises.
+Additionally, this course will cover quality management, design of goods and services, layout, scheduling, project management, inventory management, supply chain management, and purchasing activities within the firm.